DynasticSponge/Frederick2/readme.md

 frederick2 is a C++ HTTP server library for linux.

+## Stage/Release

+frederick2 is still in an alpha / pre-release stage of development

 ## Build

 Modify the makefile to address your own folder structure or ensure that "object" and "output" folders exist as peers of the "source" and "headers" folders.